uvicaero/aero2024/README.md

         index += 1
 ```

-# Useful for testing: Cordinates of soft boundary and how to make a polygon with them
+# Useful for testing: Cordinates of soft boundary for day 1 and how to make a polygon with them

-*Define the Soft Boundary polygon coordinates from KML*
+Define the Soft Boundary polygon coordinates
 ```
 green_boundary_coords = [
     (50.0971537, -110.7329257),